pypa/pip/docs/html/user_guide.rst

-If pip starts backtracking during dependency resolution, it does not know how long it will backtrack, and how much computation would be needed, which for the user, means it can possibly take a long time to complete.
+If pip starts backtracking during dependency resolution, it does not know how long it will backtrack, and how much computation would be needed.
+For the user this means it can take a long time to complete.

 Why does backtracking occur?
 ----------------------------